Main Causes of Trucking Accidents

 Who Has Legal Responsibility for a Truck Accident?

 With such a wide variety of potential causes, legal liability for truck accidents can fall on a wide variety of parties.
 Truck drivers, their employers, maintenance crews, loading dock workers, and parts manufacturers represent just some of those parties with potential legal liability for damages in a truck accident.

-To learn more about who may have legal liability for your truck accident, contact an experienced Texas truck accident attorney today.
+To learn more about who may have legal liability for your truck accident, contact an experienced Corpus Christi, TX truck accident attorney today.